cloudfoundry/service-fabrik-broker/docs/Interoperator.md

 apiVersion: osb.servicefabrik.io/v1alpha1
 kind: SFServiceInstance
 metadata:
-  # Name would map to the instance_id from the OSB provision request.
+  # Name would map to the instance_id from the OSB provision request,
+  # if the instance_id is a valid k8s name.
+Otherwise the name is
+  # the sha224 sum of the instance_id.
   name: '0304b210-fcfd-11e8-a31b-b6001f10c97f'
 spec:
+  # instance_id as in the OSB provision request.
+  instanceId: 0304b210-fcfd-11e8-a31b-b6001f10c97f

   # service_id as in the OSB provision request.
   serviceId: '24731fb8-7b84-5f57-914f-c3d55d793dd4'